 Enjoy Delicious Food

 Finding Halal food in Baku is not an issue.
-Having Muslim predominantly population is easy to know that pretty much eating anywhere is Halal.
+Having a Muslim predominantly population is easy to know that pretty much eating anywhere is Halal.
 But the one place I would happily visit Baku again for is the Sehrli Tandir in the Old Town.

 The place is tiny but many famous politicians and VIP guests have dined there, and I know why.
 The food is delicious, and the cosy feel reminds me of my aunts’ house.